June 2025

 Is a money market fund a good investment?

-While money market fund yields are rising as they benefit from the Federal Reserve raising interest rates, money market fund investments aren’t ideal for long-term investing, as the returns tend to be much lower than stocks and bonds.
+While money market fund yields rose to higher levels beginning in 2022, money market fund investments aren’t ideal for long-term investing, as the returns tend to be much lower than stocks and bonds.
 The stability is what makes them appealing for the short term, but over time, the returns have not even kept pace with inflation.

 How safe are money market funds?

 There is little risk associated with money market funds.
 The U.S. Securities and Exchange Commission (SEC) mandates that only the highest-credit-rated securities are available in money market funds.
-While money market funds are considered to be one of the safest investments, they have dipped below the target share value of $1 (known as “breaking the buck”) during a few volatile markets or due to changes in inflation and interest rates but have quickly recovered.
+While money market funds are considered to be one of the safest investments, they have dipped below the target share value of $1 (known as breaking the buck) during a few volatile markets or due to changes in inflation and interest rates, but they have quickly recovered.

 How long should you keep money in a money market fund?